Blake-Loveland/landgrid-support/_articles/using-the-api.md

 At Loveland we use place *pathnames* to specify administrative boundaries and uniquely describe a geographic region.
 This includes the country, state, county, and county subdivision.
 For example, `/us/mi/wayne/detroit` for Detroit or `/us/oh/hamilton` for Hamilton County, OH.
 If you're not sure what to use for your requests, browsing on [landgrid.com](https://landgrid.com/us) to the desired place and copying the path out of the URL is a good way to get started.

+#### Parcel Paths for Details

 *Parcel paths* are similar, and include an integer ID at the end.
 For example, `/us/mi/wayne/detroit/555`.
 These uniquely identify a parcel in our database in a simple, human-readable format.
+These should be used as described below with the `/parcel.json` end-point to quickly and reliably get the full record for a parcel.

+Note: Eventually these will be replaced functionally with the `ll_uuid`, but at this time, the parcel `path` is the best identifier to use with the API once you have found a parcel by one of the search methods.

 ## Parcel search